 Skip to main content

-In this tutorial, we build a real-time AI Shooting Game using Python, OpenCV and MediaPipe.
-You control the crosshair using your index finger and shoot by pinching your thumb and index finger together.
+In this project, we will build an exciting AI Hand Gesture Shooting Game using Python, OpenCV, and MediaPipe.
+Instead of using a mouse, you will control the crosshair with your finger and shoot using a pinch gesture ๐Ÿค.

 pip install opencv-python mediapipe